-There are no other projects or works occurring concurrently at the site under other planning pathways, with the exception of the off-site public domain improvements.
+There are no other projects or works occurring concurrently at the site under other planning pathways, with the exception of the off-site public domain improvements, and sewer upgrade works.
 As noted earlier in this REF, those works will comprise:

-- Pedestrian wombat crossing on Abundance Road. - Shared footpath connecting wombat crossing on Abundance Road to existing pedestrian crossing on Ferodale Road. - Kiss and ride drop zone on Abundance Road. - Improvements to existing bus bay. - Improvements to kerb and guttering along part of Abundance Road.
+- Pedestrian wombat crossing on Abundance Road. - Shared footpath connecting wombat crossing on Abundance Road to existing pedestrian crossing on Ferodale Road. - Kiss and ride drop off zones on Abundance Road and Ferodale Road. - Improvements and relocation of existing bus bay on Abundance Road. - New bus bays on Abundance Road and Ferodale Road. - Improvements to kerb and guttering along part of Abundance Road.

-The figure below demonstrates the public domain improvements to take place along Abundance Road to support the safe operation of the school.
+The figure below demonstrates the public domain improvements to take place along Abundance Road and Ferodale Road to support the safe operation of the school.